blikblum/slick-router/README.md

 ## Features

-- Can be used with any view and data framework
+- Out of the box support for Web Components:
+  - Streamlined support for code spliting and lazy loading
+  - Expose route state (query, params) to components
+  - Property hooks to map global state to component props
+  - Declarative handling of router links
 - Can nest routes allowing to create nested UI and/or state
 - Route transition is a first class citizen - abort, pause, resume, retry
 - Generate links in a systematic way, e.g. `router.generate('commit', {sha: '1e2760'})`
 - Use pushState or hashchange for URL change detection
-- Define path dynamic segments (uses path-to-regexp under the hood)
+- Define path dynamic segments
-- Supports custom query string parser
 - Trigger router navigate programatically
 - With builtin middlewares/components:
-  - Render nested UI using web components
-  - Streamlined support for code spliting and lazy loading
-  - Expose route state to components
+  - components/animated-outlet: enable animation on route transitions
-  - Declarative handling of router links
+  - components/router-links: handle route related links state
+  - middlewares/wc: advanced Web Component rendering and lifecycle (included in default export)
+  - middlewares/router-links: handle route related links state (included in default export)
-  - Allow to animate route transitions
+  - middlewares/events: fires route events on window

 ## Installation

-The main library size including regexparam dependency is ~12kB minified (without gzip compression).
+The default export (including web component support and routerLinks) is 17kb.
+The core Router class is ~12kB minified (without gzip compression).
-With wc and routerLinks middlewares the size increases to ~17kb.
 AnimatedOutlet web component, which can be used independent from the router, has a 2.5kb size.
 See [webpack test project](examples/tree-shaking) for more results.

     $ npm install --save slick-router